preston4896/pres_bot/README.md

 ## Summary:
 A Facebook messenger bot that allows users to get to know more about Preston Ong.
-Preston Ong is shy in person, so hopefully a bot can be a good alternative as a mean for Preston to articulate himself.
+Preston Ong is shy in person, so hopefully a bot can be a good alternative as a mean for Preston to articulate himself better.

 ## Purpose:
 Built for fun.
-This project is meant for Preston to explore applications of machine learning and to familiarize himself of using NLP tool to enable machines to accurately interpret human language.
+This project is really meant for Preston to explore applications of machine learning and to familiarize himself of using NLP tool to enable machines to accurately interpret human language.
 This project is also used to showcase Preston's skills in software engineering, specifically in NodeJS and cloud computing.

 ----------